 Federal Residential Renewable Energy Tax Credit

-- Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar panels.
-Counties or states will also sometimes offer limited-time rebates.
-Any rebates you receive will usually be deducted from your total price before tax credits are calculated.
+- Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar panels.
+Counties or states will also offer limited-time rebates at various times.
+Any rebates you receive will usually be deducted from the total price before tax credits are calculated.

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-Under the new program, solar installation projects that are completed between 2022 and 2032 might qualify for a 30% tax credit.
-This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
+This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.